mitrefccace/autoinstall/README.md

 # Automated Installation Script
 This is the README.md file for the automated installation script for ACE Direct.
-The installation script clones or pulls the necessary repositories from GitHub.
-Then for each repository the script installs packages and their dependencies, sets up the configuration files, and finally starts their associated servers.
+The installation script clones or pulls the necessary repositories from GitHub, and installs required packages and their dependencies.
+After all repositories are installed, the script prompts the user for editing the global configuration file.
+Finally, it starts the installed and configured servers.
 The script includes an option to use HashConfig, an automated configuration and encoding tool, during the configuration process.
 The following diagram visually describes the installation script.

 ![Flowchart describing the installation script.](autoinstalldiagram.png)